-An official plan deals mainly with issues such as:
+An official plan considers issues such as:

-- Where new housing, industry, offices and shops will be located
+- Where new housing, industry, offices and shops will be located;

-- Community improvement initiatives
+- Community improvement initiatives.

-The policies and designations of the Official Plan are intended to guide development in the Town for a 20 year period.
+The policies and designations of the Official Plan are intended to guide development in the Town for a 20-year period.

 Town of The Blue Mountains Official Plan

-This Official Plan is divided into six parts, each of which is described below:
+The Official Plan is divided into six parts, each of which is described below:

 Official Plan Review